 Chilled Japanese Soba Noodle Salad with Sesame Dressing

 Refreshing buckwheat soba noodles tossed with crisp vegetables and a nutty sesame dressing, perfect for a light lunch or side dish.
-This japanese-inspired noodles (vegetarian) ready in about 20 minutes pairs dried soba noodles, medium julienned cucumber, medium julienned carrot for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 290 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This japanese-inspired pasta (vegetarian) ready in about 20 minutes blends dried soba noodles, medium julienned cucumber, medium julienned carrot into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 290 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Prep: 15 min Cook: 5 min Serves 4 Japanese cuisine 290 cal/serving